lanwuwei/SPM_toolkit/PWIM/README.md

   	}

 ## A few notes
-1. This repository is the same as our [Subword-PWIM](https://github.com/lanwuwei/Subword-PWIM), which contains both word level and subword level embeddings.
+1. This repository is the same as our [Subword-PWIM](https://github.com/lanwuwei/Subword-PWIM), which contains both word level and subword level inputs.